-4. Hiking, Interpretive Paths & Lookout PointsThroughout the park there are well-marked paths for you to explore.
+4. Hiking, Interpretive Paths & Lookout PointsThroughout the park, there are well-marked paths for you to explore.
 Go to the main entrance for information and details on distance and difficulty before venturing off.
 I printed off a scavenger hunt for something to keep the kids focused on the Woodlands Trail and Windfall Interpretive Trail.
 We also had a picnic supper at Bald Butte and watched the sunset – highly recommend!
-There are many options for all level for a Cypress Hill climb.
+There are many options for all levels for a Cypress Hill climb.

-5. Ice Cream & FoodIf you aren’t camping or making your own food, there are a few good spots in the park to cool down with an ice cream and grab some food (pizza, burgers, fries, chicken strips, etc).
+5. Ice Cream & FoodIf you aren’t camping or making your own food, there are a few good spots in the park to cool down with ice cream and grab some food (pizza, burgers, fries, chicken strips, etc).

-6. Horseback Riding Cypress HillsWe didn’t go horseback riding this trip, but all the details are on the parks website.
+6. Horseback Riding Cypress HillsWe didn’t go horseback riding this trip, but all the details are on the park’s website.
 It is one of the best Cypress Hills activities since you constantly see people riding horses along the paths

 7. GeocachingAnother activity that we love to do when we hike or adventure is Geocaching, lots of fun to go searching for treasure on hikes.